mctinker/Map-Tasker/README.md

 - [x] Add a runtime option for more pretty output

-- [x] Add Ai support to analyze Profiles and Tasks
+- [x] Add AI support to analyze Profiles and Tasks

-- [x] Save and restore the Ai Analysis window location
+- [x] Save and restore the AI analysis window location

-- [ ] Include/map remaining Tasker preferences
+- [ ] Map remaining Tasker preferences

 - [ ] Support additional plugins